pbrdmn/brd.mn/src/articles/mentors/index.md

 Hiring had now become my responsibility.
 As I was moving out of my tech lead role, the first hire was to be my replacement.

 However, this was quickly followed by one of the other tech leads leaving and I quickly found that hiring had become a significant proportion of my time.
 I was writing business case documents, reviewing position descriptions and spending several hours each week with interviews.
-I was supported by a great HR team and was soon able to fill these positions and support the onboarding of the new tech leads into their teams and products.
+I was supported by a great HR team and was soon able to fill these positions and support the on-boarding of the new tech leads into their teams and products.

 ---